 “My speed because I just like to run sideline to sideline and have a good time hitting people.
 It makes things a lot easier,” he said about what the best part of his game is.

 If there’s one thing he believes he needs to work on, it’s his mental toughness after a bad play.
-He keeps his down and feels it’s his biggest problem.
+He keeps his head down and feels it’s his biggest problem.

 He played middle linebacker for Breaux Bridge in his last season but was an outside linebacker his first two years.
 He’s being recruited as a safety at about 5’11-six feet, 186 pounds.
 In 2016, he recorded 87 tackles (50 solo), six tackles for loss, two pass breakups, one sack and one blocked kick.
 The Tigers went 5-7 (4-1 Division).